 Through an awareness of intersectionality, we can better acknowledge and ground the differences among us.
 The resulting identity and belonging is important to each and every member of the BSH.
 It is equally important to each and every one of our patients.

-As part of a wider programme of active engagement and interest in inclusion and diversity undertaken by the BSH in 2020, it is recommended that the Society composes a thoughtful agreement – a charter.
+As part of a wider programme of active engagement and interest in inclusion and diversity undertaken by the BSH in 2020, it was recommended that the Society composed a thoughtful agreement – a charter.
 This charter should be a ‘living/ evolving’ set of considerations which position BSH as a leader, confer benefit in terms of confidence to members and in time, shape heart failure care and medicine.

 Creating a charter is a way of making the values of inclusion, equality and respect meaningful to members and serves to unite the Society.
 It encourages ownership, learning and development.
 Once developed the charter should become a point of reference for the Society.
 And once signed by members and external stakeholders, it becomes a pact which signifies a shared belief that the Society’s activities should be inclusive, accessible, encourage equality and foster respect.
 It should act as the ‘moral glue’ which binds everyone together.